Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

 {\em Introduction---}Mixed states describe incomplete knowledge of the system $S$ under study.
 The missing pieces of information are also physical, and can be described as a system $R$, correlated with $S$ but to which the agent does not have access.
 In classical physics, these correlations can always be interpreted as introducing a label: the system $S$ is in one among several possible pure states, but we ignore which one.
 In quantum physics, there is another possibility: the systems $S$ and $R$ may be entangled, and the joint system may even be in a pure state.
 D'Espagnat named these two possibilities proper mixtures and improper mixtures, respectively \cite{d1976conceptual}.

 Despite their distinct interpretations, proper and improper mixtures are usually thought to be indistinguishable \cite{hughston1993complete,kirkpatrick2001indistinguishability,castellani2023all}: both are represented by identical density matrices and therefore yield the same {\em predictions} for quantum measurements.
 This indistinguishability has led some to view the distinction as purely interpretative (``going to the Church of the Larger Hilbert Spaces'', as allegedly first quipped by John Smolin), with no operational consequences.
 However, things become subtle when considering {\em retrodiction}: inference about the past based on current knowledge, here specifically past state inference \cite{barnett-pegg-jeffers,fuchs2002quantum,PhysRevLett.115.180407}, and recovery of irreversible processes \cite{barnum-knill,SutterRennerFawzi_2016,sutter-tomamichel-harrow,PhysRevLett.128.020403,junge,zheng2024near,biswas2024noise}.
-The common tool for retrodiction is Bayes' rule, for which several quantum extensions have been proposed \cite{caves1986quantum,gardiner2004quantum,luders2006concerning,ozawa1997quantum,fuchs2001quantum,schack2001quantum,warmuth2005bayes,leifer2013towards,surace2022state,tsang2022generalized,parzygnat2022non,parzygnat2023time,parzygnat2023axioms}.
+The common tool for retrodiction is Bayes' rule, for which several quantum extensions have been proposed \cite{caves1986quantum,gardiner2004quantum,luders2006concerning,ozawa1997quantum,fuchs2001quantum,schack2001quantum,warmuth2005bayes,Leifer-Spekkens,tsang2022generalized,parzygnat2022non,surace2023state,parzygnat2023time,parzygnat2023axioms}.
 Essentially, Bayes' rule is a belief update, and it requires the agent to choose a prior belief about the initial state of the system.

 In this Letter, we show that proper and improper mixtures serve as different prior beliefs for quantum state retrodiction.
 Such a difference is a purely quantum feature, due to the aforementioned possibility of having mixed knowledge about a subsystem while having maximal knowledge on the global system; and to the possibility of different preparations for the same mixture.
-Building on this observation, we then propose a unique approach for retrodicting with any quantum beliefs and identify equivalence relations between them.
+We further extend this observation beyond the notion of proper and improper mixtures, formulating a general classification theorem of quantum beliefs and including all above mixtures as special cases.
 Our observation not only refreshes the conceptual understanding of quantum mixtures, but also demonstrates their operational significance in practice.